flathub/flathub/README.md

 About Ardour plugins
 ====================

-Currently the package only supports LV2 plugins specifically built for Ardour flatpak.
+The package supports LV2, LADSPA, and Linux VST plugins built for Flatpak.